xwmx/nb/docs/index.markdown

   </sup>
 </p>

-`nb` recognizes `#hashtags` defined anywhere within a document.
-A hashtag is defined in `nb` as a `#` character followed by any number of letters, numbers, underscores, and dashes.
+Tagging is a flexible and powerful way to organize, filter, and discover your notes, bookmarks, and todos in `nb`.
+Tags in `nb` are written as `#hashtags` and can be placed anywhere within a document.
+A hashtag is defined as a `#` character followed by any number of letters, numbers, underscores, or dashes, allowing you to create custom categories or keywords tailored to your workflow.
+Tagging lets you group related items, quickly search for topics, set up ad hoc collections, and create multi-dimensional taxonomies that complement notebooks and folders.
+Tags can be added when creating or editing items, or embedded directly in your note content.

+#### Nested Tagging

+In addition to standard hashtags, `nb` supports hierarchical tags using slashes, such as `#project/design/ui`.
+This enables an organizational structure where tags can represent parent-child relationships.
+For example, tagging a note with `#topic/subtopic/detail` lets you group related notes at different levels of specificity.

+When searching for tags, nested tags are matched by prefix:
+- Searching for `#project` matches notes tagged with `#project`, `#project/design`, and `#project/design/ui`.
+- Searching for `#project/design` matches `#project/design` and any deeper
+  descendants like `#project/design/ui`.
+- Searching for an exact nested tag like `#project/design/ui` matches only that tag.
+- Searching for a branch that doesn't exist, such as `#project/ui` when only `#project/design/ui` exists, will match nothing.

+This makes it easy to filter, organize, and browse notes and bookmarks using either broad or specific tag queries.

+#### Adding Tags

 Notes and bookmarks can be tagged when they are created using the `--tags <tag1>,<tag2>...` option,